aiidateam/disk-objectstore/README.md

-# aiida-objectstore
+# disk-objectstore

-An implementation of an efficient object store for the AiiDA repository
+An implementation of an efficient object store that writes directly on disk and does not require a server running.

 ## Goal

-The goal of this project is to have a very efficient implementation of an "object store" for the AiiDA repository, that addresses a number of issues that are currently visible in the current (AiiDA 1.0) implementation.
+The goal of this project is to have a very efficient implementation of an "object store" that works directly on a disk folder, does not require a server to run, and addresses a number of performance issues, discussed also below.

+This project originated from the requirements needed by an efficient repository implementation in [AiiDA](http://www.aiida.net) (note, however, that this package is completely independent of AiiDA).

 ## How to install